wikimedia-research/Discovery-Quarterly_Metrics/README.md

 - **Wikimedia Maps**
   - total article, articles with some sort of map (-link or -frame) and maplink prevalence % vs total articles by top languages
   - tiles served breakdown (total tiles and average per user)
-- **Wikipedia.org Portal**
-  - Pageviews (percentages of mobile v desktop)
-  - Clickthrough by device (desktop vs mobile)
-  - How traffic gets there (direct vs referred)
-  - (auto complete vs 'go' button) "Do we know what % of searches the type-ahead satisfies on the Portal?" (we don't log this information right now)
 - **Search Platform**
   - searches: api vs desktop vs mobile (use splines?)
     - quarter over quarter data changes (if possible)